 My Favorite Young Adult Book Series

-The Graceling Realm Series by Kristin Cashore: Despite the fact that fantasy is easily my favorite genre, I think it’s really hard to it well (especially in the young adult category).
+The Graceling Realm Series by Kristin Cashore: Despite the fact that fantasy is easily my favorite genre, I think it’s really hard to do it well (especially in the young adult category).
 Graceling gets it right … and keeps getting it right as the series goes on with Fire and Bitterblue.
 A believable world, an unbeatable heroine (or two) and super swoon.

 The Arcana Chronicles by Kresley Cole: OUR FAVE KC takes probably one of the biggest pop culture buttons … apocolypse (plus cannibals and zombies and natural disasters) and gives us something completely new to overshadow and encompass it all.
 The Arcana Chronicles are inventive, strange, surprising, dangerous, HOT and did I mention HOT?
 She builds a world that is ancient and contemporary and gives us a love triangle that we can truly get twisty about.
 And it’s NOT OVER YET.